Guidelines for an Effective CV

 Although faculty may use any style for their CV, we recommend the following best practices for developing your CV to facilitate the review process.

-- List all items, except publications, in reverse chronological order (most recent first), so that the reader can see immediately what you have done lately.
+- List all items, in reverse chronological order (most recent first), with the possible exception of publications, so that the reader can see immediately what you have done most recently.

 - Your professional contact information should be complete and accurate.
 Home address and personal contact information are optional and not necessary for use within UMMS.